-Outpatient Doppler services are provided for investigation of cerebrovascular disturbances, including stroke, with the use of a non-invasive procedure.
+Outpatient Doppler ultrasound services are provided for investigation of cerebrovascular disturbances, including stroke, with the use of a non-invasive procedure.

 Electroencephalography records the electrical activity of the brain.
 Its is useful for the investigation and management of choice for patients suspected of suffering from epilepsy and other neurological dysfunction.

-A specialized service is provided for patients who have recently had their first ever seizure.
+A specialised service is provided for patients who have recently had their first ever seizure.
 The EEG test is most helpful if performed within 24 hours of the seizure, although there is still value, if this is not feasible, in performing it later.
-Appointment information is given to each patient about the ‘First Seizure Clinic' at the Heidelberg Repatriation Hospital where the patient is seen by a neurologist/epileptologist.
+Appointment information is given to each patient about the First Seizure Clinic at the Heidelberg Repatriation Hospital where the patient is seen by a neurologist/epileptologist.

-This new service is to diagnose or quantify events that occur at least a few times per day.
+This service is to diagnose or quantify events that occur at least a few times per day.
 It may be useful to diagnose brief staring spells where epilepsy is suspected or to help determine if someone with known absences may be safe to drive.

 Long term EEG monitoring is an inpatient EEG service designed to cater for 2 situations: